SquareMeal Review of

 pinstripe’s straying Champagne cork (from a bottle at well under the going West End rate) hits you head-on.
 Beyond the foliage-festooned frontage lies a fine sepia-tinted interior, all Fanny by

-Gaslight come evening, with brilliant-cut frosted mirrored glass, elaborate carved mahogany & an impossibly intimate snug.
+Gaslight come evening, with brilliant-cut frosted mirrored glass, elaborate carved mahogany and an impossibly intimate snug.
 This little gem recalls the days of Downton Abbey, when hostelries

 such as this were designed to give those ‘downstairs’ a taste of ‘upstairs’ living.
-Food is suitably ersatz Mrs Bridges: bangers, fish & chips, sarnies & pies.
+Food is suitably ersatz Mrs Bridges: bangers, fish & chips, sarnies and pies.